Duk-young/Podo_Backend/README.md

 ## Installation

 - Please follow the instructions below if you installed back-end repo for the first time.
-- You can choose one of these two installing methods, but I recommend to install docker.

 ## With Docker